wso2/docs-mi/en/docs/reference/connectors/bigquery-connector/bigquery-connector-configuration.md

      <img src="{{base_path}}/assets/img/integrate/connectors/bigquery-consent-screen.png" title="Bigquery-credentials-page" width="300" alt="Bigquery-credentials-page"/>

-6. Provide the Application Name as `BigQueryExample`, `User support email` and `email address of Developer contact information`in the Consent Screen, then click on **SAVE AND CONTINUE**.
+6. Provide the Application Name as `BigQueryExample`, and provide your email as `User support email` and `email address of Developer contact information`in the Consent Screen, then click on **SAVE AND CONTINUE**.

 7. To add scopes for API, click on **ADD OR REMOVE SCOPES**